truenas/documentation/content/SCALE/SCALETutorials/Datasets/EncryptionSCALE.md

 See [Changing Dataset-Level Encryption](#changing-dataset-level-encryption) for more information on changing encryption settings.

-A passphrase is a user-defined string at least eight characters long that is required to decrypt the dataset.A passphrase is a user-defined string of eight to 512 characters that is required to decrypt the dataset.
+A passphrase is a user-defined string at least eight characters long that is required to decrypt the dataset.
+A passphrase is a user-defined string of eight to 512 characters that is required to decrypt the dataset.
 The **pbkdf2iters** is the number of password-based key derivation function 2 ([PBKDF2](https://tools.ietf.org/html/rfc2898#appendix-A.2)) iterations to use for reducing vulnerability to brute-force attacks.
 Users must enter a number greater than *100000*.

 ## Unlocking a Replicated Encrypted Dataset or Zvol Without a Passphrase